 Last year, while spending a very illuminating six months in Belarus, my wife and I were invited to a local television program to discuss family Christmas traditions.

 I was pleasantly surprised by how many of my wife’s family’s traditions were similar to our own.
 It turns out that Christmas traditions are among the best preserved among all old Russian traditions.
 Today I’d like to share a few interesting tidbits from Apollon Korinfskii’s 1901 book Folk Russia.

 “Koliada was born on the night before Christmas…”

-The Russian word for “carol”—“koliada”—is a strange word even in the Russian.
+The Russian word for “carol”—“koliada”—is a strange word, even in Russian.
 Historians still can’t agree about its meaning.
 Even folk traditions can’t agree, giving the term all kinds of different meanings.

-In North Russia, for example, “koliada” is the name for the eve of Christmas, and “caroling,” in that sense, means celebrating the day by visiting all the houses in a village with congratulations and songs, led by a makeshift “star of Bethlehem.”
+In North Russia, for example, “koliada” is the name for the eve of Christmas.
+“Caroling,” in this sense, means celebrating the day by visiting all the houses in a village with congratulations and songs.
+This procession is always led by a makeshift “star of Bethlehem.”
 In the Novgorod region, on the other hand, “koliada” refers to the presents that the carolers receive during these visits.

 In southern and western regions, “koliada” is synonymous with Christmas itself and even the entire 12 days afterward.
 As for Belarus, “koliadovat’” (caroling) traditionally means “to praise Christ”.
 But in Smolensk (not far from Belorussia), it means “to ask alms,” thereby losing its original meaning completely.